archethic-foundation/archethic-docs/docs/FAQ/bridge-2-ways.md

 ---
 id: bridge-2-ways
-title: Archethic Bridge 2-ways
+title: aeBridge
 ---

 ## General

 ### What is Archethic Bridge two-ways?
 The Archethic Bridge two-ways is a decentralized, peer-to-peer bridge that enables the seamless exchange of UCO ERC20 tokens and other major cryptocurrencies like ETH, MATIC, and BNB between the Archethic blockchain and various other blockchains, including Ethereum, Polygon, and BSC.

 This functionality allows for the transfer of these assets into their equivalent forms on Archethic, such as aeETH, aeMATIC, and aeBNB, providing a secure and straightforward method for exchanging assets.
 The bridge utilizes atomic swap technology, specifically Hash Time Lock Contracts (HTLC), to facilitate secure and intermediary-free transactions.

 Moreover, it incorporates Archethic's unique cross-chain verification technique, enhancing the security and decentralization of these exchanges.

 This two-way bridge significantly expands the interoperability between Archethic and other blockchain networks, allowing for greater flexibility and integration within the broader blockchain ecosystem.

 ### How to access the Archethic Bridge ?
-You can access the bridge at : [https://bridge.testnet.archethic.net](https://bridge.testnet.archethic.net)
+You can access the bridge at : [https://bridge.archethic.net](https://bridge.archethic.net)

 ### Which blockchain is better to bridge my UCOs?

-Using the 3 blockchains, the result will be the same, but fees are not the same between ETH/MATIC/BSC.
+Using the 3 blockchains, the result will be the same, but fees are not the same between Ethereum, Polygon (PoS) and BSC.
-MATIC has the lowest fees.
+Polygon has the lowest fees.

 ![bridge-blockchains](/img/faq/bridge/Blockchains.svg)